Cascara Bärbucha - our twist on a Coffee Kombucha!

-This meaning denotes the outer shell(s) of a Coffee bean, which is further dried up, so it looks like that:
+This meaning denotes the outer shell(s) of a coffee bean, which is further dried up, so it looks like this:

-And that creates a bit of a confusion, as it is sometimes called "coffee cherry tea" (Kaffeekirschentee in German).
+And this creates a bit of a confusion, as it is sometimes called "coffee cherry tea" (or Kaffeekirschentee in German).

-Cascara has slowly become more popular in the western hemisphere.
+When Cascara is well prepared, it can be quite delicious.
+For that reason Cascara has slowly become more and more popular in the western hemisphere.

-This is from an article by Fresh Cup magazine:
+South American Cascara tastes a bit different.
+Below is an excerpt from an article by Fresh Cup magazine:

 "Cascara is found somewhere at the intersection of coffee and tea—although it comes from the coffee plant, the drink doesn’t taste anything like coffee.
 Cascara is often described as having a sweet, fruity taste with notes of rose hip, hibiscus, cherry, red current, mango or even tobacco.
 Likewise, the tea does not have the same caffeine content as coffee..."Even at the strongest, longest brew, the caffeine content of cascara came in at 111.4 mg/L, compared to broad range of about 400-800 mg/L in brewed coffee.”